Side-by-side comparison

 +

-Cap rate is net operating income divided by purchase price and ignores financing, so it measures a property's unleveraged income yield.
-Cash-on-cash return is annual pre-tax cash flow divided by the cash you invested, after the mortgage, so it measures the leveraged return on your actual money.
+Cap rate is net operating income divided by purchase price and ignores financing.
+Cash-on-cash return is annual pre-tax cash flow divided by total cash invested, including the down payment, closing costs, and upfront repairs or reserves.
 Cap rate compares assets; cash-on-cash evaluates a financed deal.

 Should I use cap rate or cash-on-cash return?